tv42/where/README.md

 integration.

-As such, more value is placed on clarity over conciseness, and we do not ambiguous input; `go doc exec.Cmd.Run` may happen to find the right thing for simple cases, but `go-where os/exec#Cmd.Run` will never pick the wrong definition.
+As such, more value is placed on clarity over conciseness, and we do not accept ambiguous input; `go doc exec.Cmd.Run` may happen to find the right thing for simple cases, but `go-where os/exec#Cmd.Run` will never pick the wrong definition.

 `go-where` differs from [`godef`](https://github.com/rogpeppe/godef)